-We were lucky enough to talk to Christine Vardaros, who’s a professional cyclist and who has been vegan since 2000.
+We were lucky enough to talk to Christine Vardaros, a professional cyclist who has been vegan since 2000.

 Christine gives us an interesting insight to life as a vegan pro cyclist as well as her take on some aspects of nutrition.

-Q) In cycling at the moment, there’s very few well-known vegans, but it seems a lot more people are becoming ‘closet vegans’.
+Q) In cycling at the moment, there are very few well-known vegans, but it seems a lot more people are becoming ‘closet vegans’.
 Is there anyone you know personally that you’ve introduced to veganism?

 A) Well, I’m not really at liberty to say who’s vegan or not!
 I can tell you that Lizzie Armistead is vegetarian, and there have been other ones that I’ve converted to veganism.
 There are other ones where I’ve introduced them to the direction of veganism, like getting rid of milk.
 Tom Meeusen was one of them, and a few others, now you see at the table lots more oat milk, rice milk, it’s great to see.

-Q) Before you were talking about protein for recovery, I’m under the same mindset as you that too much protein is a bad thing, is that a common idea in cycling?
-I know you can find a lot of content that promotes protein smoothies and high protein diets, but are you seeing more cyclists moving towards a low protein diet?
+Q) Before (during a celebrity sports panel at Vegfest UK) you were discussing a low protein diet to boost recovery.
+I know you can find a lot of content that promotes high protein smoothies and high protein diets but are we actually seeing more cyclists move towards a low protein diet?

 A) Well with cycling in particular, it’s a sport passed on from generation to generation.
 So if it worked for dad and it worked for Granddad, it’s supposed to work for you too, so you don’t actually question it.
 Then the struggle is to change the mentality.
 The younger generation, however, is actually starting to pick up on it.
 My energy sponsor, Hammer Nutrition, they’re one of the biggest companies in the world, they’re making efforts to make things more vegan, and make things more healthy, but these things are only starting to happen now.